 South Carolina Books: The Best Books Set in the Palmetto State

-Whether you’re participating in our Read Around the USA Challenge or simply found your way to our website researching books set in South Carolina, we’ve curated a diverse list of highly-rated titles about the Cotton State!
+Whether you’re participating in our Read Around the USA Challenge or simply found your way to our website researching books set in South Carolina, we’ve curated a diverse list of highly-rated titles about the Palmetto State!
 We also have a separate list of books set in Charleston that you might want to check out.
 If you’re looking for another state, check our comprehensive list of books set in every state.

 A Few Things South Carolina is Known For